sdc-china/IDA-doc/_posts/2018-01-15-tutorial-run-record-and-replay-a-test-case.md

 order: 2
 ---

-IDA provides a browser plugin recorder, which allows user to record their test scenarios without coding.
+IDA provides a browser plugin recorder, which allows users to record their test scenarios without coding.

 ### About this task

   In this task, you can record, replay and run a test case that you generated in the previous task.

-### Step 1: Set up assignee for case steps
+### Step 1: Set up assignees for case steps

-  In this step, you need to assign the BPM tasks users for case steps.
+  In this step, you need to assign the BPM task users for case steps.
 Take the case1 of **Create Position Request CSHS** as an example.

 #### Procedure

-To set up assignee for case steps:
+To set up assignees for case steps:

  1. Click **Create Position Request CSHS** in left-side menu bar.